khahnmad/Gender-in-the-Media-Coverage-of-BLM-Movement/README.md

 ## Counting Mentions of George Floyd and Breonna Taylor
 In the file [Mentions](https://github.com/khahnmad/Gender-in-the-Media-Coverage-of-BLM-Movement/blob/master/Mentions.py), I count the number of times that Breonna Taylor and George Floyd are mentioned in all the articles gathered.

+## Counting Mentions of "Say Her Name"
+In the file [Say-her-name](https://github.com/khahnmad/Gender-in-the-Media-Coverage-of-BLM-Movement/blob/master/Say-her-name.py), I count the number of times that "Say Her Name" is mentioned in all the articles gathered.